-The individuals suffering from small cell lung cancer are given therapeutic management by the healthcare team, who have contributed to the diagnosis and drug treatment of the patient to improve their quality of life.
-The standard type of treatment for small cell lung cancer is the standard of care that represents implementing the best medicine known to date.
-The consideration of clinical trials is observed as an essential treatment option.
-The doctors are also integrating to determine the safety of the new treatment and its efficacy showing better outcomes than the standard treatment.
-The clinical trials use the testing of new drugs involving the combination of traditional therapies or further doses of standard medications or other medicines.
+The individuals suffering from small cell lung cancer are get therapeutic management by the healthcare team.
+They also contributed to the diagnosis and drug treatment of the patient to improve their quality of life.
+The standard type of treatment for small cell lung cancer is implementing the best medicine known to date.
+The consideration of clinical trials is an essential treatment option.
+The doctors are also integrating to determine the safety of the new treatment and its efficacy than the standard treatment.
+The clinical trials tests new drugs involving the combination of traditional therapies or further doses of standard medications.

 The multidisciplinary healthcare team has contributed to providing appropriate treatment to patients suffering from small cell lung cancer.
-The interdisciplinary healthcare team involves different health care professionals such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counsellors, dietitians, and others.
-The standard treatment for small cell lung cancer have been illustrated below:
+The interdisciplinary healthcare team involves different health care professionals.
+They include physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counsellors, and also dietitians.
+The standard treatment for small cell lung cancer are below:

 - Etoposide (available as a generic drug) and cisplatin (known as a generic drug)

 - Etoposide and carboplatin (known as a generic drug)

 Patients with small-cell lung cancer tend to show metastasis after adhering to previous platinum-based chemotherapy treatment, and the FDA has also approved the chemotherapy drug lurbinectedin (Zepzelca).
 The chemotherapy’s significant side effects depend on the specific person and the dosage used.
 The most common side-effects include fatigue, risk of infection, nausea and vomiting, loss of appetite, diarrhea, and hair loss.
 Nausea and vomiting are avoidable.